For coursework begun during or after the January 2012 semester, grades are interpreted and GPAs are determined as

 Students who receive passing grades and are otherwise in good standing are promoted to the next semester.

 Students who have been dismissed for failing two semesters have the right to appeal a dismissal.
 If a student successfully appeals a dismissal and is allowed to return, the student will be placed on Academic Probation until the student fully remediates the failure.

 Repeating, Return from Approved Absences and Readmitted:

 Should a student fail one course in a semester, the student must repeat the entire semester (all courses) and will be enrolled in the Essential Lifelong Learning Skills (ELLS) course.

-Students who fail only one course in the Foundations of Medicine curriculum will receive a failing (or no pass) grade for both the Foundations of Medicine and Clinical skills courses regardless if the student received a passing grade in the other course.
+For students who matriculate into RUSM on or after September 1, 2018 and fail only one course in the Medical Sciences curriculum will receive a failing (or no pass) grade for both the Foundations of Medicine and Clinical Skills courses regardless if the student received a passing grade in the other course.
 A grade of “RR” (Required Remediation) will be assigned to the non-failing course.
 Upon successful remediation, a grade of “R” will be assigned.

 Students repeating a semester will be placed on Academic Probation.